omggomb/CEWSP/README.md

 ##Compiling

 Should compile out of the box (.NET Framework 4.5 required).
-Created with SharpDevelop, tested with VS 2012 Express **ATTENTION** CEWSP expects a folder called "SourceTracker" to reside next to the executable!
+Created with SharpDevelop, tested with VS 2012 Express.

 ##Want to help?